Six Flags Great Adventure: Penn Central / Bally's / Westray Capital era (1977–1992)

-In 1990, as part of a ride rotation program, a stand up looping roller coaster called Shockwave was added to the park.
+In 1990, as part of a ride rotation program, a stand-up looping coaster called Shockwave was added to the park.
 Shockwave had previously operated at Six Flags Magic Mountain.
-However, Ultra Twister was removed at the end of 1989 and sent to Six Flags Astroworld for the 1991 season keeping the park's coaster count at five.
+However, Ultra Twister was removed at the end of 1989 and sent to Six Flags Astroworld for the 1991 season, keeping the park's coaster count at five.
 In 1991, the park added a huge complex of "dry" waterslides.
 While guests got wet on them, they could ride these with regular clothes or swimsuits.
 These slides were themed after the rivers of the world.
 Roaring Rapids, as well as the second flume ride in the park, were incorporated into this complex.
-Roaring Rapids became Congo Rapids, and The Hydro Flume became Irrawaddy Riptide.
+Roaring Rapids became Congo Rapids, and the Hydro Flume became Irrawaddy Riptide.

 Time Warner era (1990–1997)

-In 1990, Time Warner acquired a 19.5% stake in Six Flags, then by the end of 1991 acquired an additional 30.5% giving them 50% ownership of the corporation, with the remaining divided equally by silent partners, The Blackstone Group and Wertheim Schroder.
+In 1990, Time Warner acquired a 19.5% stake in Six Flags, then by the end of 1991 acquired an additional 30.5%, giving them 50% ownership of the corporation, with the remainder divided equally by silent partners, The Blackstone Group and Wertheim Schroder.
 Time Warner used the opportunity to advertise and promote their movies through the Six Flags parks.
 Time Warner purchased the remaining 50% in 1993, then in 1995 sold 51% of the corporation to Boston Ventures.
-Time Warner, however continued to manage the parks through 1997.
+Time Warner, however, continued to manage the parks through 1997.

-In 1992, the eastern area or Fun Fair area of the park was re-themed Action Town, and then Movietown in 1993.
+In 1992, the eastern area or Fun Fair area of the park was re-themed as Action Town and then as Movietown in 1993.
 A Batman stunt show was added and the announcement that a new inverted looping roller coaster called Batman The Ride would be added.
 Lightnin' Loops opened for the first half of the season but was disassembled at the end of July to begin construction of Batman.
 That coaster was sold to Premier Parks, which at the time was a different company than Six Flags (but would eventually buy Six Flags).
 Premier Parks put one of the Lightnin' Loops tracks in Frontier City located in Oklahoma City and it still operates today.
 Premier Parks put the other Lightnin' Loops track in their park in Largo, Maryland (near Washington, DC), then called Adventure World.
 That track was renamed the Python, which would be removed in 1999.
 At the end of 1992, the roller coaster Shockwave was removed as part of the "Ride Rotation Program" of Six Flags.
 Shockwave would be sent to Six Flags Astroworld and would reopen there in 1993 as Batman The Escape.
 So by the end of 1992, the park was down to just three coasters.